 - Inflammation and infection: Injury, inflammatory conditions such as eczema, and skin infections such as pityriases versicolor or erythrasma can cause hyperpigmentation.

-- Lentigines: More commonly known as liver spots, lentigines are small light to dark brown spots, caused by excessive exposure to the sun, which generally occur in people aged 50 or over.
+- Lentigines: More commonly known as liver spots, lentigines are small pale to dark brown spots, caused by excessive exposure to the sun, which generally occur in people aged 50 or over.
+When touched, they usually feel like the surrounding skin.
 They tend to occur in areas exposed to the sun.

-- Melasma: Also known as chloasma, melasma causes light to dark brown or greyish patches, often on the face and head.
+- Melasma: Also known as chloasma, melasma causes flat pale to dark brown or greyish patches, often on the face and head.
 The root cause is not known.
 You can read more about melasma on our dedicated page.

 - Moles: Moles (melanocytic naevi) are small spots or patches which appear darker than the surrounding skin.
-They may be raised or flat.
+They may be raised or flat and may feel rough or smooth.
 They are usually harmless, but you should see your doctor if they grow or change shape.
-You can read more about them on our page about birthmarks.
+You can read more about them on our dedicated page.

 - Skin cancers: Cancers including melanoma have the appearance of dark spots or moles of different kinds.
-Have a look at the NHS pages on skin cancer (non-melanoma) and melanoma for more information.
+Have a look at the NHS pages on skin cancer (non-melanoma) and melanoma for more information on how skin cancers look and feel.

 This depends on the cause of the hyperpigmentation.
 Some causes of hyperpigmentation are genetic, such as freckles.
 Other causes – such as injury, infection or moles – are not.